InseeFrLab/helm-charts-interactive-services/README.md

 ## Schema & Configuration Examples

 ### ide/customImage.json

 This schema allows you to permit or forbid users from installing custom images when launching their service.
 This is allowed by default.

-#### Forbide users to install a custom image.
+#### Forbid users to install a custom image

  The following code disables the option to install a custom image and also hides the field from the user.
  Moreover, if a user attempts to override this by forcing a custom image using constants, it will fail.
  This is due to the `const` keyword defining a fixed value, which cannot be changed.

 ```json
 {